-The report [23] compares the capabilities of the LHC and a variety of lepton colliders to extract the values of the Higgs boson couplings.
-At the LHC, the total number of Higgs bosons produced is very high, over 170 million per experiment for integrated luminosity of 3000 fb^{-1} .
+The report [23] compares the abilities of experiments at the LHC and at a variety of lepton colliders to extract the values of the Higgs boson couplings.
+At the LHC, the total number of Higgs bosons produced is very high, over 170 million per experiment for integrated luminosity of 3000 fb-1.
 However, Higgs boson production at the LHC is accompanied by very high backgrounds.
+The discrimination of signal from background brings in substantial systematic uncertainties.
 The extraction of couplings from cross sections is complicated by significant QCD uncertainties in the calculation of cross sections, currently about 12% for gluon fusion and 3% for vector boson fusion.